Warriors-Coding-Team/OER-Cafe/README.md

 # OER-Cafe
 This is the list of the programming books and lessons that we recommend.
+The books can effectively be accessed by a smartphone or any device.

 ***Note***: This list is currently under maintentance.
 We will update it by adding or removing more books as days go by.